 - Sample world-famous Vernaccia white wine at local enotecas

 Pisa works perfectly as a day trip destination.
-In fact, I’d recommend staying in nearby Lucca and visiting Pisa for the day.
+In fact, I’d recommend staying in nearby Lucca and visiting Pisa for the day, but if you want easier access to the train station, Pisa wins in that regard.

 While there’s not too much to see and do relative to the city’s size, seeing the iconic Leaning Tower is definitely something that should be on everyone’s bucket list.